Bathroom smells bad

 Cleaning

-The answer to 'bathroom smells bad' is that there are several common causes, including poor ventilation, mold or mildew buildup, clogged drains, and improper cleaning.
-Symptoms may include a persistent musty or unpleasant odor, even after cleaning.
-Solutions can range from simple DIY tasks like cleaning and deodorizing to calling a professional plumber or mold remediation specialist, depending on the underlying issue.
+The answer to 'bathroom smells bad' is that there are several common causes, including poor ventilation, mold/mildew buildup, clogged drains, and improper cleaning.
+Symptoms may include a musty or unpleasant odor that lingers in the bathroom.
+Solutions can range from simple DIY fixes like cleaning and deodorizing to calling in a professional plumber or mold remediation specialist for more serious issues.

 Step-by-Step Guide